GitSaad/Trendify/README.md

 # Trendify
-App to analyze trends on social networks
+Application to analyze trends on social networks